d2l-ai/d2l-en/chapter_introduction/intro.md

 If someone then asked you how much to expect on their upcoming gunk-removal invoice you might make some reasonable assumptions, such as more hours worked costs more dollars.
-You might also assume that there's some base charge and that the contractor then charges per hour.
+You might also assume that there is some base charge and that the contractor then charges per hour.
 If these assumptions held true, then given these two data points, you could already identify the contractor's pricing structure:
 \$100 per hour plus \$50 to show up at your house.